Skip to content

 Eye of a crocodile - Do animals cry?

-The basic answer to this question is YES!
-But not for the sentimental reasons mentioned above, which often make us humans cry.
+The basic answer to this question is YES.
+But not for the aforementioned sentimental reasons that often make us humans cry.

 Why do animals "cry"?

-The eyes of many animals produce tears in order to Keeping eyeballs moistto supply the cornea with nutrients or to respond to environmental stimuli to be able to.
-The latter, for example, to flush out foreign bodies from the eye.
+The eyes of many animals produce tears in order to Keep eyeballs moist, to provide the cornea with nutrients or to respond to environmental stimuli to be able to.
+The latter, for example, to be able to flush out foreign bodies on the eye.

-And if we seem to recognize crying in our dogs, then apart from the typical, dried tear fluid, there may also be an eye inflammation, a blocked tear duct or an allergy - i.e. an eye infection. health reason - be the cause of this.
+And if we seem to detect crying in our dogs, then apart from the typical dried tear fluid, there may also be an eye inflammation, a blocked tear duct or even an allergy - i.e. a health reason - be the cause of this.

-With crocodiles, however, the tears also come from anatomical reasons shed.
-Simply because their upper jaw presses on the gland behind the third eyelid when they eat.
-As a result, their eyes secrete a secretion.
-This is also the background to the expression "shedding crocodile tears", which describes a feigned sadness and dismay.
+With crocodiles, however, the tears are also made of anatomical reasons shed.
+Simply because their upper jaw presses on the gland behind the third eyelid when eating.
+As a result, their eyes secrete.
+This is also the background of the expression "shedding crocodile tears", which describes a merely feigned sadness and consternation.

-So our animal friends shed Reflexive tears - but no emotional body fluid.
-Animals do have feelingslike fear, joy and sorrow - but they do not cry out of emotion.
+So our animal friends shed reflective tears - but not emotion-related body fluid.
+Animals do feel emotionslike fear, joy and sorrow - but they do not cry out of emotion.

-Tip: Can animals laugh like humans?
+Tip: Can animals laugh like we humans do?
 I have dealt with the answer to this question in a separate article.
-Please take a look there too.
+Feel free to take a look there as well.

 We humans are the only animals who cry emotionally